Basho is an independent film maker delivering high quality output focused around travel and the high action world of Airsoft/Milsim

 Here is a quick cut, colour and render of the Helicopter Assault during Tier One's Rolling Thunder Milsim event.
-I have put this together at the request of a friend, [...]
+I [...]

 My first ever commissioned film was released today and stands as a landmark for Basho films.
-I have learned more about Sony Vegas, filmmaking and special effects from this project [...]
+I have learned more [...]

 It was when I was sitting in the steam room at Virgin Active with 20 sweaty men all dressed in the same set of bright beach shorts, and making jokes about their penises, that something struck me as odd, “This has to be,” I announced into the cloud of steam, which was being jetted into the room at an alarming rate and temperature, “the most surreal Ground Zero Weekender I have ever been to.”